ceph/ceph/src/doc/rgw/multisite-reshard.md

 ### Data Sync

-* Datalog entries currently include a bucket shard number.
-We need to add the log generation number to these entries so we can tell which sharding layout it refers to.
-If we see a new generation number, that entry also implies an obligation to finish syncing all shards of prior generations.
+* Add the log generation number to datalog entries so we can tell which log layout they refer to.
+* If we see a new generation number in the datalog, that entry also implies an obligation to finish syncing all shards of prior generations:
+    - For each shard of the current generation that's not in the 'done' state, write an error_repo entry to its corresponding datalog shard.
+    - Write the initial datalog entry to the error_repo so it's retried until we reach that generation.

 ### Bucket Sync Status